Back to articles

 Specimens are inoculated into pathogen-free fertilized eggs of 10-11 days and are incubated for 2-9 days before harvesting the viruses.
 Growth and multiplication of the viruses are indicated by the death of the embryo, or by the formation of typical pocks or lesions on the egg membranes.

-The embryonated chicken egg was first used for the cultivation of viruses by Good Pasteur and Burnet (1931).
+The embryonated chicken egg was first used for the cultivation of viruses by Goodpasture (1931) and was later extensively developed by Burnet.

 Before the development of cell lines for the culture of viruses, egg inoculation was one of the preferred methods of virus cultivation.
 Until now, egg culture is a preferred method for manufacturing both inactivated influenza vaccine (“flu shot”) and live attenuated (weakened) vaccine (“nasal spray flu vaccine”).
 Many manufacturers are also producing cell-based influenza vaccine.